Bullseye the Vespa SS90

-So I got a ring from a guy that was selling an SS90.
+So I got a ring from a guy that was selling a Vespa SS90.

 He was looking for a good home for his scooter and after talking to him for a bit and some emails back and forth I realised that he was actually a serious seller.
 We eventually settled on a price for purchase and some terms that would suit us both.
 Right up until I sent the money, I was still a little bit iffy about the deal.
 You know how sometimes when something seems to good to believe, that sort of thing.
 The bike had a good service history and a story I thought I would share as below:

 From a South Canterbury woodshed to conquering the Auckland Harbour Bridge, this is the tale of my 1965 Vespa SS90 and I.